-- Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in any activities related to controversial weapons; - Companies with important revenue generated from services/products which are oriented toward armaments or warfare; - Companies involved in the cultivation and production of tobacco; - a.
-Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for

-Multinational Enterprises; Companies whose main business activity is carried out in any of the following business areas: adult entertainment, gambling, coal, exploration and production of unconventional oil & gas extraction.
-Sovereign issuers: countries that apply the death penalty are excluded; in case of a Federation, the exclusion is implemented only to the individual Federal State that applies the death penalty.
-Additionally government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
-Government bonds issued by country with higher corruption and ML/TF risk are identified by either of the following:

-- FATF High Risk and monitored jurisdictions

-- EU, UN and OFAC Sanctions
+- a.
+Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in activities related to controversial weapons; - Companies with important revenues generated from services/products which are oriented toward armaments or warfare; - Companies involved in cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises; - Companies whose main business activity is carried out in any of the following business areas: adult entertainment, gambling, coal, and unconventional oil & gas. - b.
+Sovereign issuers: government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
+Government bonds issued by country with high corruption and ML/TF risk are identified by either of the following: - FATF High Risk and monitored jurisdictions - EU, UN and OFAC Sanctions

-- Corruption Perception Index (CPI)

-- Know Your Country data (KYC)
+- Corruption Perception Index (CPI) - Know Your Country data (KYC)